 Sign Me Up

-On the morning of December 7, 1941, the U.S. naval base located in Pearl Harbor, Oahu, Hawaii, territory of the United States, was attacked by the Japanese Imperial Army.
+On the morning of December 7, 1941, the U.S. naval base located in Pearl Harbor, Oahu, Hawaii, a territory of the United States, was attacked by the Japanese Imperial Army.
 A day after, U.S. President Franklin D. Roosevelt declared war against Japan and entered WWII both in Europe and the Pacific.
 The attack on Pearl Harbor is also known as the Battle of Pearl Harbor, the Hawaii Operation, and Operation Z.

 Prior To War